tremor-rs/tremor-www/versioned_docs/version-0.11/recipes/02_transform/README.md

 ```

 :::tip
-Not all tremor script ideoms are allowed in the select statement.
+Not all tremor script idioms are allowed in the `select` statement.
 Most notably we do not allow any mutating operations such as `let` or control flow such as `emit` or `drop`.
 Those constructs can however still be used inside a `script` block on their own.
 :::